Dry Eye

 Dry eye generally does not lead to serious vision problems, but it can interfere with your ability to live a productive and enjoyable life.

-You might be able to control dry eye by using over-the-counter drops and gels, wearing close-fitting glasses or sunglasses, and avoiding tobacco smoke.
+Dry eye is treated in a stepwise approach.
+For mild cases, you might be able to control dry eye with warm compresses over the eyelids, eyelid massage, using over-the-counter drops and gels, wearing close-fitting glasses or sunglasses, using a humidifier and avoiding tobacco smoke.
 Keeping away from wind and dry air can also help.
-For tougher cases, IU Health ophthalmologists offer a variety of options for managing dry eye, depending on your specific needs and preferences.
+For tougher cases, IU Health ophthalmologists offer a variety of options for managing dry eye, depending on your specific conditions, needs and preferences.

 Treatment options include: